sidulova/sidulova.github.io/_pages/portfolio.md

 Ultimate Must-See Movie List Aggregator
 ====
 This Jupyter Notebook project is all about creating the ultimate must-watch movie list!
 Using some web-scraping magic, it pulls in suggestions from different corners of the internet and compiles them into a consolidated list.
-I am contunuously working on this project and trying to make my own personalized movie recommendation system :popcorn: .<br />
+I am continuously working on this project and trying to make my own personalized movie recommendation system :popcorn: .<br />
 :floppy_disk: [GitHub repo](https://github.com/sidulova/UltimateMustSeeMovieList.git)<br />